oracle-livelabs/developer/extend-oda-with-oci-ai-services/language/language.md

 For this Tutorial, we will replace the default **“intent.unresolved”** flow, with a custom version that calls the AI service to determine the language of any utterance the bot was unable to understand.
 This will follow a similar process to the **Detect Sentiment** flow above.

-## Respond to the user if their utterance is in a Foreign Language
+## Task 1: Respond to the user if their utterance is in a Foreign Language

 1. Navigate to the Flow Designer page for your skill.